YangVincent/YangVincent.github.io/collections/_resources/2019-09-13-personality-vectors.md

 6. I cried during the movie -> indicates some form of intimacy/vulnerability to people nearby

 ### Why teaching social competence is difficult
-People typically teach with a rule-based approach (bottom up).
+People typically teach social competence with a rule-based approach (bottom up).
 In scenario A, do this.
 In scenario B, do something else.
+For instance, kids who get in trouble for lying are told not to lie as a blanket rule, then left alone to learn what the exceptions are.
 However, there are far too many rules necessary to navigate a situation.
-For each relationship (grows exponentially), we also have a (near) infinite set of attributes to care about (the attributes that contribute to someone’s pv).
-It’s far easier to approach this from a top-down, statistical approach: “Here’s a fuck ton of data; go find some trends”.
-This is why imo, the best way to learn about social norms is simply to talk to as many people as possible about as many topics as possible.
-Yet, this also explains why people with troubled childhoods may have less healthy tendencies, since their understanding of how to navigate social situations may be stunted.
+For each relationship (grows exponentially with each additional person), we also have an infinite set of attributes to care about (the attributes that contribute to someone’s pv).
+With so many variations, we either have too many rules or too many exceptions.
+It’s far easier to approach learning social nuance from a top-down, statistical approach: “Here’s a ton of data; go find some trends”.
+The best way to learn about social norms is simply to talk to as many people as possible about as many topics as possible.
+This also explains why people with troubled childhoods may have less healthy tendencies, since their understanding of how to navigate social situations may be stunted.
 [Kids start caring about/reacting to social norms from a remarkably young age](https://www.ted.com/talks/sara_valencia_botto_when_do_kids_start_to_care_about_other_people_s_opinions#t-598929).

 ##### Miscellaneous other matchings of social tendencies to this framework:
-1. "Don’t be judgemental": A person’s tendency to (a) use an interaction to discern another’s preference vectors, and (b) their tendency to act/make further decisions on whether to invest in the relationship, based off that interaction.
+1. "Don’t be judgmental": A person’s tendency to (a) use an interaction to discern another’s preference vectors, and (b) their tendency to act/make further decisions on whether to invest in the relationship, based off of that interaction.
 2. "Emotions vs. logic": Everything goes into preference vectors
 * Imo, people are all innately logical, but may weigh things differently.
 EVERYTHING goes into the preference vector, including "how satisfied would I feel if I react impulsively given my current emotional state", or "I'm mad right now but logically I know I shouldn't yell at my kid".
 As such, although something might not work out to be the best outcome in the longer term (my kid might have trauma from my yelling), I will have fulfilled something else I have a tendency (albeit possibly unintentionally) -- my eagerness to feel instant gratification from exploding anger.
 3. "Flakes": New data about another's preference vector